top of page

 • Isolated from the electrical mains supply when not in use.

-Before a learner is allowed to use a particular piece of equipment, or apparatus to conduct a process, staff must be satisfied that the learner has the necessary ability to operate safely.
+Before a learner is allowed to use a particular piece of equipment, apparatus of carry out a process, staff must be satisfied that the learner has the necessary ability to operate safely.

 Clothing and Personal Safety